-Recently there have been two new programs introduced to help you boost your credit score.
+There are two programs introduced to help you boost your credit score.

 The two programs aim to address consumers who might not have traditional credit (i.e., credit cards, car loans, etc.) to show their creditworthiness.
-Additionally, these programs will help those that might have missed some payments on credit cards but other than that they’ve paid all their bills on time.
+Additionally, these programs will help those that might have missed some payments on credit cards, but other than that, they’ve paid all their bills on time.

 Experian is one of the three major credit bureaus (the other two: are TransUnion and Equifax).

 This new program, Experian Boost, will allow borrowers who could use a little help with their credit score to provide another avenue to prove their creditworthiness.
-This is done by allowing Experian to access your payment history for these monthly expenses.
-This program is a great way to start establishing your creditworthiness and for those that need a little help, it can boost your credit score.
+This allows Experian to access your payment history for these monthly expenses.
+This program is a great way to start establishing your creditworthiness, and for those that need a little help, it can boost your credit score.

 The program is quick and painless, so if it’s a good match for you, I suggest you give it a try, provided you’ve paid your utility, internet, and cable bills on time each month.

-This is a program that is similar to Experian Boost; the difference with the Ultra FICO program is the borrower links their checking and/or savings account to their credit profile.
-This allows the scoring models to see that you’re paying your bills on time and managing your checking/savings account properly.
+This program is similar to Experian Boost; the difference with the Ultra FICO program is the borrower links their checking and/or savings account to their credit profile.
+This allows the scoring models to see that you’re paying your bills on time and properly managing your checking/savings account.

 The group over at FICO.com is great, and if their program can help boost your credit score, you should give it a shot.

 Why This Matters To Homeowners And Homebuyers